The School of Economics and Management offers a wide range of courses in English for exchange students.

 Subject-wise prerequisites must be met for each course.

 *Business/Business areas cover strategy, organisation/mngt, finance, accounting, marketing, entrepreneurship.

-**Business related subjects cover business, economics, information systems, business law, statistics, economic history.
+**Business -elated subjects cover business, economics, information systems, business law, statistics, economic history.

 Please note that not all courses offered in English at the school are open to exchange students, only the ones you can find in the Course List .

 Undergraduate level (UG) courses in Period 2 usually end with exams before Christmas.
-No graduate level (G) courses offered in Period 4 of the Spring semester, we therefore recommend graduate level students to only come in the autumn semester, or to be flexible and be able to transfer undergraduate level courses back into their programme.
+No graduate level (G) courses are offered in Period 4 of the Spring semester.
+We therefore recommend graduate-level students to only come in the autumn semester, or to be flexible and be able to transfer undergraduate level courses back into their programme.